AmriHS/Microservices-retail-app/README.md

 # Microservices Simple Retail Web App (on-going)

 In this project, I aim to develop and investigate building Web Application following Microservices architecture using:
-1. React & redux for interactive front-end.
+1. React & redux for interactive and modular front-end.
 2. Node.js for backend APIs
 3. Mongodb for data persistence
-4. Docker for seperation of concern and isolation of contained applications.
+4. Docker for seperation of concern and isolation of applications.

 ## Installation:
 1. Install Docker Locally